jmeile/JMMidiBassPedalController/README.md

 - Then on Bome Send SX or MIOS Studio 2 setup MIDI IN to: "USB Uno MIDI Interface"
 - Start pressing the pedals or switches, then you should see the output either in Bome Send SX or MIOS Studio 2.

 Alternativelly you could also use a **sequencer software**, ie: under Windows: [Aria Maestosa](https://ariamaestosa.github.io/ariamaestosa/docs/index.html), [Anvil Studio](https://www.anvilstudio.com), [KaraKEYoke Karaoke](http://karakeyoke.com/software/karakeyoke.html); under Linux: [Aria Maestosa](https://ariamaestosa.github.io/ariamaestosa/docs/index.html), or any other sequencer you know.
-The idea would be to route the **vitual port inputs** to that software and start looking at the **MIDI** data comming.
+The idea would be to route the **USB Uno MIDI Interface** to that software and start looking at the **MIDI** data comming.
 You have there several views: *staff view* (you will see the notes) or *message list* (you will see the MIDI messages on a human-readable format).

 **TODO**: Enable *"--verbose"* mode